top of page

 Who We Are

-At the core of our mission, B’nai Or of Boston is dedicated to renewing Jewish tradition through meaningful study, engaged spiritual practice, and responsible social action.
-We are a diverse spiritual community that engages with Sacredness in a variety of ways: prayer, meditation, and theological inquiry.
+At the core of our mission, B’nai Or of Boston is dedicated to renewing Jewish spiritual practice through powerful rituals, meaningful study, and responsible social action.
+We are a diverse community that engages with sacredness in various ways: prayer, meditation, and theological inquiry.
 We accept every individual’s comfort zone in connecting with the concept of Divinity.
-Whether one believes (or not) in the God of Torah, The Holy One Blessed Be He/She, or Shechinah -- we all engage in sacred time and space together.
+Whether one believes (or not) in the God of Torah, The Holy One Blessed Be He/She, or Shechinah – or a blending of all of it – we engage in sacred time and space together.

 bottom of page